rafelafrance/digi_leap_old/README.md

 # Digi-Leap![Python application](https://github.com/rafelafrance/digi_leap/workflows/CI/badge.svg) [![DOI](https://zenodo.org/badge/334215090.svg)](https://zenodo.org/badge/latestdoi/334215090)

 This repository combines all of the following repositories using `git subtree`:
 - [finder](https://github.com/rafelafrance/digi_leap/tree/main/finder/README.md) Use a neural net to find labels on herbarium sheets.
+[Repository](https://github.com/rafelafrance/label_finder)
 - [ensemble](https://github.com/rafelafrance/digi_leap/tree/main/ensemble/README.md) Use an ensemble of image processing and OCR engines to extract text from herbarium labels.
+[Repository](https://github.com/rafelafrance/ocr_ensemble)
-- [flora](https://github.com/rafelafrance/digi_leap/tree/main/flora/README.md) Use FloraTraiter to extract Darwin Core terms and data from herbarium label text..
+- [flora](https://github.com/rafelafrance/digi_leap/tree/main/flora/README.md) Use FloraTraiter to extract Darwin Core terms and data from herbarium label text.
+[Repository](https://github.com/rafelafrance/FloraTraiter)
 - [llm](https://github.com/rafelafrance/digi_leap/tree/main/llm/README.md) Use ChatGPT4 to extract Darwin Core terms and data from herbarium label text.
+[Repository](https://github.com/rafelafrance/traiter_llm)
 - [reconcile](https://github.com/rafelafrance/digi_leap/tree/main/reconcile/README.md) Reconcile extracted Darwin Core data gotten from ChatGPT4 and FloraTraiter.
+[Repository](https://github.com/rafelafrance/reconcile_traits)
 - [server](https://github.com/rafelafrance/digi_leap/tree/main/server/README.md) A simple web server to demonstrate Digi-Leap functionality.
+[Repository](https://github.com/rafelafrance/digi_leap_server)

+You can download and run each of the above subtrees on their own.
+This repository is only recommended if you want to run the entire Digi-Leap pipeline.
+For example, if you only want to parse traits using the FloraTraiter rule-based parser you can download & use https://github.com/rafelafrance/FloraTraiter on its own.

+## Reference

 See the following publication in _Applications in Plant Sciences_: